 Seat believes that the Tarraco can help it attract new customers and will considerably boost the firm's profits due to the greater margins possible with a larger SUV.
 De Meo said the Tarraco would help Seat fight in the market for "the main family car in the household."

-The Tarraco is built on the Volkswagen Group’s MQB-A long-wheelbase platform, which is also used for the VW Tiguan and Skoda Kodiaq.
+The Tarraco is built on the Volkswagen Group’s MQB-A long-wheelbase platform, which is also used for the Volkswagen Tiguan and Skoda Kodiaq.
 Sven Schawe, Seat’s chassis development boss, told Autocar that much of the development focus of the car was tuning the VW Group technology – in particular the Tarraco’s Dynamic Chassis Control (DCC) systems – to offer a more involving driving experience.